nasa/fprime/docs/UsersGuide/cmake/cmake-api.md

 - [Options](../api/cmake/Options.md): Runtime build options
 - [API](../api/cmake/API.md): Module API function documentation

-## Toolchain and Platform Doucmentation
+## Toolchain and Platform Documentation

 Toolchain files are used to cross-compile F´.
 In general, standard CMake toolchain files can be used to cross-compile, however; F´ includes several built-in toolchains and a template for writing your